 As I have said before, our current education system does a real disservice to our kids.
-Science curricula often focus on memorization, leaving out exploration, tinkering, planning, observing, and everything that makes art and science wonderful.
+For example, science curricula often focus on memorization, leaving out exploration, tinkering, planning, observing, and everything that makes art and science wonderful.

 Art really takes some thought, planning, and reasoning.
 The process of creating art captures the active part of science beautifully.
 First, you must study your subject intently, then break it down into manageable parts that you can recreate.

-Even when creation was not the driving process of science, art has been an integral part of the process.
-For example, early botantists and paleontologists did not have a camera to take a picture of their specimens.
-They studied art so that they could draw accurate representations of their data.
+Art has been an integral part of the process even when creation was not the driving process of science.
+For example, early botanists and paleontologists did not have a camera to picture their specimens.
+Instead, they studied art so that they could draw accurate representations of their data.

 Homeschool Critical Thinking and Art: The Proof

 Art is essential for teaching critical thinking skills, too.
-According to this study, first graders who were behind in math and reading, either caught up or surpassed their peers after 7 months of arts and music training.
+According to this study, first-graders behind math and reading either caught up or surpassed their peers after 7 months of arts and music training.

 This press release from Mississippi State University (via Science Daily) reports on a 2013 study that found “when teachers reinforce academic concepts with the arts, students learn more and score higher on standardized tests.”

-This study looked at the results of several tests across grade levels and several subjects like math, reading, writing, and science, of schools that are participating in the arts integration program to that of schools not participating.
+This study looked at several tests across grade levels and several subjects like math, reading, writing, and science, of schools participating in the arts integration program to those not participating.
 They found that test scores in all subjects were significantly higher in schools that participated in the arts integration program.

 The great thing about art (and science) is that older kids can lead their own learning.
 If you are looking for some great foundational support for teaching visual art to younger kids, I am reviewing a great resource for you!
 Evan-Moor Educational Publisher’s How to Teach Art to Children, grades 1-6.
 This is an impressive and thorough resource for teaching homeschool critical thinking art.

-This book is for grades 1-6 because each activity is customizable, except for a few, to fit the child’s ability.
+This book is for grades 1-6 because each activity is customizable to fit the child’s ability, except for a few.